ejucovy/flunc-webrunner/README.txt

-flunc-webrunner runs flunc tests (suites of twill scripts with variables) through the web.
+fluncrunner runs flunc tests (suites of twill scripts with variables) through the web.

 The API
 =======